Torres-ssf/gobarber-backend/README.md

 # Gobarber Backend

-> an application for service providers, such as Barbers, to control customer schedules, received via the Mobile application.
+> Sever-side application for GoBarber, an app for service providers, such as Barbers, to control customer schedules, received via the Mobile application.

 <!-- ![screenshot](./app_screenshot.png) -->